ni/VireoSDK/CONTRIBUTING.md

 ### Bringing master up to date
 Based on the recommended workflow the master branch of your local clone should not have any commits that diverge from upstream.
-Because there are not commits that diverge from upstream it is possible to fast forward merge your local master.
+Because there are no commits that diverge from upstream it is possible to fast forward merge your local master.

 To do this first verify you are on master with `git status` or change to master with `git checkout master`.